wp161/cicd-localrepo/dev-docs/reports/weekly/week3-report.md

   1. Sprint Planning: Tuesday evening after class
   2. Standup: Wednesday & Thursday 4pm, and Friday 2pm
   3. Sprint Retro: Monday 5:30pm
-- Conducted multiple discussions on the advanced CI/CD backend system design, and the documentation is now almost complete and has entered the review phase.
+- Conducted multiple discussions on the advanced CI/CD backend system design.
+The documentation now includes the first version of a low-level, implementable design; for details, please see the "Design Updates".
+However, it does not yet include database schema design, Kubernetes design, future performance considerations, etc. The document has now entered the review phase.
 - Completed the development and testing of Pipeline Commands, Log Commands, and Info Commands classes.
 - Implemented ConfigService and ConfigValidationController.
 - Defining and creating issues has become a lot easier.